CartoDB/cartodb/doc/API.md

 ##### cartodb.Vis

 **cartodb.Vis** is probably going to be the most important instrument in your toolbox.
-This moethod allows to do a complete visualization, managing everything for the map and layer creation.
+This method allows to do a complete visualization, managing everything for the map and layer creation.
 In addition, it allows you to add easily modify widgets like zoom, loader, infowindow, tooltips, and overlays.

 ##### cartodb.createVis(map_id, vizjson_url[, options] [, callback])